CMC-AstroPi/Report/README.md

 ### Snippet 1:

-This is the function that has the task of extracting useful data from the images, for the calculation of machine learning.
+This is the function that has the task of extracting useful data from the images.

 ```python
 def calculateAreascaling(imagefile):